R0hit-Yadav/Rust_CLI_Applications/README.md

 # 3.CLI-Notebook
-A simple CLI-based note-taking application written in Rust.
-This tool allows you to add, view, delete, and list notes, which are stored persistently in a JSON file.
+This program is a command-line interface (CLI) application for a note-taking application called CLI Notebook, written in Rust.
+It allows users to perform actions such as adding, viewing, deleting, and listing notes.

 ## Features
 - Add new notes with a title and content.